Day 1: Quito, Ecuador / Otavalo

 Depart early this morning for the return drive to the Quito airport and our flight to the islands.
 We land at San Cristobal where we meet our second Expedition Leader who accompanies us to the pier for the start of our Galapagos cruise aboard the Petrel

 , a luxury motor catamaran.
 After settling into our cabins, we join our guides for a welcome briefing and safety orientation.
-Following lunch aboard, we set off for our first landing at Punta Carola.
-A short hike to the top of Frigatebird Hill rewards us with spectacular views of the coast, Kicker Rock, and the town of Puerto Baquerizo Moreno.
+Following lunch aboard, we set off for an easy hike to the top of Frigatebird Hill.
+We’re rewarded with spectacular views of the coast, Kicker Rock, and the town of Puerto Baquerizo Moreno.
 Seabirds soar overhead, and we may see the namesake frigatebirds with their distinctive red chests.

 A visit to the National Park Interpretation Center offers an ideal introduction to our voyage ahead as we learn about the history, ecosystems, geology, flora and fauna of the islands.
 Here we might also see giant tortoises roaming through a semi-natural habitat.
 Soon it's time to head back to the ship for dinner, and as we cruise off into the sunset, already we can see why Herman Melville called these the "Enchanted Isles."